soumik12345/dreambooth-keras/README.md

         "a photo of sks dog peeing" \
         "a photo of sks dog playing cricket" \
         "a photo of sks dog as an astronaut"
     ```

+    Additionally, you can also have you datasets corresponding to instance and class images stored as [artifacts](https://docs.wandb.ai/guides/artifacts) for versioning your dataset and tracking the lineage of your workflow.
+You can specify the artifact addresses of your datasets in the corresponding flags, like the following example:

+    ```bash
+    python train_dreambooth.py \
+      --instance_images_url "geekyrakshit/dreambooth-keras/monkey-instance-images:v0" \
+      --class_images_url "geekyrakshit/dreambooth-keras/monkey-class-images:v0" \
+      --class_category "monkey" \
+      --mp \
+      --log_wandb \
+      --lr 5e-06 \
+      --max_train_steps 2000 \
+      --validation_prompts \
+          "a photo of sks monkey with a cat" \
+          "a photo of sks monkey riding a bicycle" \
+          "a photo of sks monkey as an astronaut" \
+          "a photo of sks monkey in front of the taj mahal" \
+          "a photo of sks monkey wearing sunglasses and drinking beer"
+    ```

     [Here's](https://wandb.ai/geekyrakshit/dreambooth-keras/runs/huou7nzr) an example `wandb` run where you can find the generated images as well as the [model checkpoints](https://wandb.ai/geekyrakshit/dreambooth-keras/artifacts/model/run_huou7nzr_model).